sanyaade/Package/src/body.md

 In the next section you will also find links to the source files although you probably saw them on your way in.
 The source files are `spark.js` and `spark.min.js` from this folder.

+You can find generated documentation online, [here](http://sparkjs.github.com/Spark/), which is generated straight from the repository so it might include things that have not been released yet.

 ## Getting the source

 So to grab the source files you are going to want to navigate to the folder this file is located in and copy either `spark.js` or `spark.min.js`.